deltachat/deltachat-pages/en/help.md

   see [Provider Overview](https://providers.delta.chat)

+### I want to manage my own e-mail server for Delta Chat.
+What do you recommend?

+- Most mail servers will work well.
+But what we personally recommend is a combination of mailcow and mailadm, as described [in this blogpost](blog/2023-01-26-upcoming-mail-server-workshops).
+- You can find an [installation guide on our website](serverguide).

 ### If Delta Chat uses E-Mail, is it really an _Instant_ Messenger?

 - Sending and receiving messages takes a few seconds, typically.
 Sometimes